ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 9pm, then a chance of showers and thunderstorms between 9pm and 10pm.
 Some of the storms
-         could be severe and produce heavy rain.
+         could be severe.
 Mostly cloudy.
 Low around 41, with temperatures rising to around 44 overnight.
-West northwest wind 2 to 13 mph, with gusts as high as 25 mph.
+Northwest wind 2 to 13 mph, with gusts as high as 25 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">